From orders to prices: A stochastic description of the limit order book to forecast intraday returns: Simulation Study

-Fourth, using the unconditional empirical frequency distributions as well as the empirical rates $\bar{r}_{0,M,i,j,\cdot}$, the results presented in \Cref{fig:simul_emp} deviate from empirical stylized facts.
-Also, the fit is weak.
-The imbalance between ask and bid order arrivals and cancellations exhibited by some stocks, together with the observation that on average ask orders arrive closer to the best bid than bid orders to the best ask, drags transaction prices even further down.
+Fourth, using the unconditional empirical frequency distributions as well as the empirical rates $\bar{r}_{0,M,i,j,\cdot}$, the results presented in \Cref{fig:simul_emp} deviate from empirical stylized facts in that the resulting paths are much more volatile.
+The imbalance between ask and bid order arrivals and cancellations exhibited by some stocks, together with the observation that on average ask orders arrive closer to the best bid than bid orders to the best ask, drags transaction prices on average slightly down (see \Cref{tab:MeanStdSimulated_Tprices}).
 The smaller distance to the best quote, on average, of ask orders can be seen in \Cref{fig:bin_freq} as well as in \Cref{fig:Param_DGX_vs_spread}.
 It seems that in our sample, sellers tend to seek quicker order execution by placing their orders close to the buy side.
 Buyers on the other hand, test their fortunes and patiently wait for a good deal to occur deeper in the book.
 This can be clearly seen in \Cref{fig:Param_DGX_vs_spread}: For the same average spread, arriving bid orders are placed on average further away from the opposite market side than arriving ask orders.
-Also the variability of the price level of arriving bid orders is higher.
-When using the unconditional frequency, this tendency is the main factor which drives prices down in our simulations.
-Market imbalances, i.e., a higher probability of the bid or ask side to move, do not affect the development of transaction prices as much.
-Nonetheless, in any simulation within the empirical scenario, the simulated transaction prices never entail the true price history.
-This is somewhat expected as we use fixed unconditional frequencies over the entire simulation run to model conditional, constantly changing arrival rates.